liamge/liamge.github.io/_posts/2017-06-23-political-comments.md

 print("Precision: {}".format(precision_score(preds, y_test)))
 print("Recall: {}".format(recall_score(preds, y_test)))
 print("F1: {}".format(f1_score(preds, y_test)))
+print(confusion_matrix(y_test, preds))
 ```

 Not terrible, but certainly not great by any stretch of the imagination.
+It still has trouble accurately predicting when a comment is liberal.

 # Final Notes